openproblems-bio/website/content/NeurIPS_docs/about_tasks/task3_modality_alignment.md

 ### Input data formats

 This component expects two inputs, `--input_mod1` and `--input_mod2`.
-They are both [AnnData](https://anndata.readthedocs.io/en/latest/) h5ad files for which the rows are shuffled and anonymised.
-These files have the attributes below.
-If the `feature_types` of one file is "GEX", then that of the other must be either "ATAC" or "ADT".
+They are both [AnnData](https://anndata.readthedocs.io/en/latest/), containing the full profile matrices where extra metadata has been removed.
+These have the following attributes:

 ```plaintext
 adata